zeckode/zecko-js-examples/README.md

 ### 6. <b> Complete Cart </b>

-- Used to complete the Cart
+- Used to complete the cart.

 ```js
 return zecko.cartClient.completeCartById('YOUR_CART_ID', {